laurashub/PSPG-CDD/README.md

 Do these ligands share common patterns, functional groups, “warheads”, etc with your compound?
 Which ones?

 ### Data
-`cancer_compounds.csv`
+`cancer_compounds.sample.csv`
-This file can be opened in Excel, or a simple text editor, and contains the SMILES and names or IDs of various cancer-related compounds.
+- This file can be opened in Excel, or a simple text editor, and contains the SMILES and names or IDs of various cancer-related compounds.

-`sample_cpds_to_compare.csv`
+`candidate_compounds.sample.csv`
-This file can be opened in Excel, or a simple text editor, and likewise contains SMILES and IDs of several cancer compounds from the first data file.
+- This file can be opened in Excel, or a simple text editor, and likewise contains SMILES and IDs of several cancer compounds from the first data file.
 It demonstrates the file format for to be used for the query drugs as input to the "Compare" notebook.

+`chembl_21_binding_molecules.csv.gz`
+- This file contains: Chembl_ID, SMILE, Fingerprint

+`chembl_21_binding_targets.csv`
+- This file contains: Target ID, UniProt Name, Molecule IDs, Description

 ### Setting up our Working Environment
 Let's create a directory for us to work from.
 This directory is where we will store all the files we plan to use.